The CAPC Vision

-The mission of CAPC is to foster animal and human health, while preserving the human-animal bond, through recommendations for the diagnosis, treatment, prevention and control of parasitic infections.
+The mission of CAPC is to foster animal and human health, while preserving the human-animal bond by generating and disseminating credible, accurate and timely information for the diagnosis, treatment, prevention and control of parasitic infections.

 CAPC will promote and facilitate:

 - Adoption of practices and procedures to protect pets from parasitic infections.

 - Adoption of practices and procedures to reduce the risk of transmission of zoonotic parasites.